specialunderwear/django-easymode/docs/index.md

 To enable a fully dynamic flash website, the technology used should support:

 1. Rapid creation/modification of data structures.
-2. A mechanism to fit these data structures in a hierarchy.
+2. A mechanism to organise these data structures in a hierarchy.
-3. Enable administration of these datastructures with minimal effort.
+3. Enable administration of these data structures with minimal effort.
-4. Enable transportation of all the information in such a hierarchical data structure to a flash frontend.
+4. Enable transportation of all the information in such a hierarchical data set to a flash frontend.

 When sites need to be internationalized, a fifth requirement forms: